libp2p/specs/autonat/autonat-v1.md

-# NAT Discovery  <!-- omit in toc -->
-> How we detect if we're behind a NAT.

 | Lifecycle Stage | Maturity       | Status | Latest Revision |
 |-----------------|----------------|--------|-----------------|
 | 3A              | Recommendation | Active | r1, 2023-02-16  |